Website icon Xpert.Digital

 🌍🏆 International competitiveness

-A global comparison shows that Germany still has some catching up to do despite the growth in the digital industry.
-While ICT sales worldwide are expected to grow by 5.6% in 2024, Germany, with growth of 4.4%, lags behind countries such as India (7.9%), the USA (6.3%) and China (5.7%) %) back.
+A global comparison reveals that Germany still lags behind despite growth in the digital sector.
+While global ICT revenues are projected to grow by 5.6% in 2024, Germany, with growth of 4.4%, remains behind countries such as India (7.9%), the USA (6.3%), and China (5.7%).

 These differences are also reflected in technological developments.
-Countries like China and the USA are driving progress in areas such as 5G, 6G and AI processors.
-In order not to lose out in international competition, increased investments in research and development as well as in the digital infrastructure are necessary.
-The federal government has announced corresponding measures in its digital strategy, which was updated in spring 2024, the implementation of which is now being closely monitored.
+Countries like China and the USA are driving progress more rapidly in areas such as 5G, 6G, and AI processors.
+To avoid falling behind in international competition, increased investment in research and development as well as in digital infrastructure is necessary.
+The German government announced corresponding measures in its digital strategy, which was updated in spring 2024, and their implementation is now being closely monitored.

-Overall, the German digital industry appears to be resilient despite global uncertainties.
-The ability to adapt to changing market conditions and drive innovation will be crucial to achieving forecast growth and strengthening international competitiveness.
+Overall, the German digital sector is proving resilient despite global uncertainties.
+The ability to adapt to changing market conditions and drive innovation will be crucial for achieving the projected growth and strengthening international competitiveness.

 🖥️🚀 The digital economy in Germany

-🌟 The digital economy in Germany has shown itself to be remarkably resilient to economic crises and geopolitical uncertainties in recent years.
-The companies in the IT and telecommunications industry (ITK) are defying the challenges and are recording impressive growth despite difficult conditions.
-A look at the developments of the last few years and the forecasts for 2024 shows how robust and future-oriented the industry is.
+🌟 Germany's digital economy has proven remarkably resilient to economic crises and geopolitical uncertainties in recent years.
+Companies in the IT and telecommunications (ICT) sector are defying these challenges and achieving impressive growth despite difficult conditions.
+A look at developments over the past few years and forecasts for 2024 demonstrates just how robust and future-oriented the industry is.

 Digital economy: Stronger growth and more jobs – Image: bitkom